wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 ---
 title: Lua metatables introduction
-subtitle: what are they and how do they work?
+description: what are they and how do they work?
 date: 2022-01-02T14:21:06+01:00
 resources:
 - name: featured-image